Middle School & Elementary National History Bowl National Championships

-1. Have at least one competing student on the History Bowl Nationals team also qualify for and compete at the National Championships of the Middle School or Elementary School National History Bee.
+1. Have at least one competing student on the History Bowl Nationals team also qualify for the National Championships of the Middle School or Elementary School National History Bee.

 2. Defeat any high school JV team in a match at a regional or state tournament where the middle school team plays in the JV division.

 3. Finish 2-2 or 3-3 (if one has a bye or prelims are 6 rounds) or better, or win a playoff game at any Middle School History Bowl Regional Tournament.

 Even at tournaments offering a dedicated middle school division, middle school teams have the option to compete in the JV Division if they want a shot at qualifying for the JV National Championships in the National History Bowl in addition to the Middle School and Elementary National Championships.

 There will be two divisions in the National History Bowl at the Middle School and Elementary National Championships.
 There will be a Middle School division comprised of 8th and 7th Graders and an Elementary division comprised of students in 6th Grade and Younger.
 Elementary division students are also welcome to compete on National History Bowl teams with 7th-8th graders from the same school in all cases.
 Additionally at public schools that are non-magnet middle schools (or otherwise selective, even if done on a lottery system), students at feeder elementary schools can play on the teams of the middle schools that they typically feed into.
 In no case may a 7th or 8th grader play on an Elementary division team.

 Teams may be comprised of one to six players.
 There will be a discount for teams comprised of one or two players.
 Teams comprised of three or more players will have the same cost.